BioNomad/tidyexposomics/README.md

 - `filter_*`, `transform_*`, `extract_*`, and `pivot_*` Data pre-processing steps

 We provide functionality to either add results to the existing object storing the omics/exposure data or to return the direct results using the get option.
 We suggest adding results, as we also include a run_bibliography function to generate a bibliography of the workflow.
 This is useful for keeping track of the pipeline steps.

+## Tutorial

+`tidyexposomics` tutorials and documentation can be found at:

+[LINK TO bE INSERTED LATER]